lume/lume/README.md

 but it has strong opinions.
 Everything in SamsaraJS — from the user input to the rendering pipeline — is a stream.
 Building a user interface becomes the art of composing streams.

-SamsaraJS was created with the mobile web in mind.
+SamsaraJS was created to solve performance on the mobile web.
 Under the hood, animations are hardware accelerated and batched by a single request animation frame loop.
-Building responsive gesture-based interfaces is made possible with physics-based transitions and a stream architecture that makes it simple to coordinate complex animations.
+Building responsive user interfaces is made possible with physics-based transitions, rich support for gestures, and a stream architecture that makes coordinate complex animations simple.

 tl;dr If you've ever wanted the opacity of a nav bar to respond to the displacement of a hamburger menu which responds to a user's swipe gesture, then you might want to clone this repo.